 In the image below, the workbook has opened in Compatibility mode.
 You can see that the sparklines and slicers features have been disabled.

-In order to exit Compatibility mode, you'll need to convert the workbook to the current version type.
+To exit Compatibility mode, you'll need to convert the workbook to the current version type.
 However, if you're collaborating with others who only have access to an earlier version of Excel, it's best to leave the workbook in Compatibility mode so the format will not change.